-The conduct expected of all students is detailed further in the Academy's 'Behavioural Expectations' document (Appendix C).
-This provides detailed information on the various policies which apply and the Academy's expectations with regards to student behaviour and staff support.
-However, the '7 Standards' of expected behaviour of Academy students is a clear summary, which has been agreed upon following consultation with students, staff and the governing body, of the basic elements of behaviour and conduct expected.
+The conduct expected of all students is detailed further in the academy's 'Behavioural Expectations' document (Appendix C).
+This provides detailed information on the various policies which apply and the academy's expectations with regards to student behaviour and staff support.
+However, the '7 Standards' of expected behaviour of academy students is a clear summary, which has been agreed upon following consultation with students, staff and the governing body, of the basic elements of behaviour and conduct expected.
 This has been communicated to all students, and these standards are displayed in all classrooms.
-The 7 Standards form the visible, pupil-friendly expectations which we have, and are based on the behavioural expectations document referenced above.